To learn more about diabetes and how Toujeo is used, see the “Is Toujeo used for diabetes?” section below.

 Call your doctor if you think you’ve taken too much Toujeo.
 You can also call 800-222-1222 to reach the American Association of Poison Control Centers or use its online resource.
 But if you have severe symptoms, immediately call 911 or your local emergency number.
 Or, go to the nearest emergency room.

 Yes, Toujeo is used in adults and children ages 6 years and older with type 1 or type 2 diabetes.
-With type 1 diabetes, your pancreas doesn’t produce insulin to manage your blood sugar.
+With type 1 diabetes, your pancreas doesn’t produce enough insulin to manage your blood sugar.
 If you have type 2 diabetes, the insulin that your body produces doesn’t work properly.

 Toujeo is a type of long-acting insulin called insulin glargine.
 Insulin is made in the body by the pancreas.
 It manages blood sugar by allowing the muscle and fat cells in your body to take in sugar.
 Once the sugar is in the cells, your blood sugar decreases.
 Insulin also controls the production of sugar by the liver.